 Delivery Hero sees 2021 revenue at higher end of outlook range

-Delivery Hero on Thursday adjusted its 2021 revenue outlook to the upper end of a previously disclosed forecast, in a sign that the German online takeaway food company is benefiting from its heavy investments in food delivery and in so-called quick commerce, which aims to deliver goods in as little as 10 to 15 minutes.
+Nov 11 (Reuters) - Delivery Hero DHER.DE on Thursday adjusted its 2021 revenue outlook to the upper end of a previous forecast, as the German online takeaway food company benefits from its heavy investments in food delivery and in so-called quick commerce, which aims to deliver goods in as little as 10 to 15 minutes.

-Nov 11 (Reuters) - Delivery Hero DHER.DE on Thursday adjusted its 2021 revenue outlook to the upper end of a previously disclosed forecast, in a sign that the German online takeaway food company is benefiting from its heavy investments in food delivery and in so-called quick commerce, which aims to deliver goods in as little as 10 to 15 minutes.
+The German group, which said in April its focus on expansion could mean a longer wait for profits, has invested heavily in food delivery and quick commerce, which has grown rapidly during the coronavirus crisis and attracted many new players into the market.

-The company, which is not yet profitable at group level, now expects to report 2021 revenue at the upper end of its outlook range of 6.4 billion to 6.7 billion euros ($7.75 billion).
+The company now expects to report 2021 revenue at the upper end of its outlook range of 6.4 billion to 6.7 billion euros ($7.75 billion).

 It also expects gross merchandise volume in the full year to come in at the higher end of its previous forecast.